neondatabase/website/content/docs/manage/projects.md

 ### List projects with the API

 The following Neon API method lists projects for your Neon account.
-To view the Neon API documentation for this method, refer to the [Neon API reference](https://neon.tech/api-reference/v2/#/Project/listProjects).
+To view the API documentation for this method, refer to the [Neon API reference](https://neon.tech/api-reference/v2/#/Project/listProjects).

 ```text
 GET /projects